 Baked French Toast Casserole

-Easy, no fuss baked french toast casserole with cinnamon-sugar topping.
-A favorite make ahead breakfast that you can make ahead and refrigerate overnight or bake now.
+An easy homemade baked french toast casserole with a cinnamon and sugar topping.
+This breakfast casserole is a family favorite that you can make ahead and refrigerate overnight or bake now.

-I love this baked french toast recipe because it feels like I’m eating dessert for breakfast, even when I make this with healthier ingredients.
+I love this homemade french toast recipe because it feels like I’m eating dessert for breakfast, even when I make this with healthier ingredients.
 As this french toast casserole bakes, the cinnamon-sugar top caramelizes and gets slightly crispy, while the inside of the french toast casserole stays soft.
-The bread is soaked in a custard that’s flavored with cinnamon, vanilla and maple syrup.
+The bread is soaked in a custard that is flavored with cinnamon, vanilla extract and maple syrup.
 Everyone at the table will be asking for seconds!

 If you don’t want to prep this baked french toast the night before, you can assemble and bake it right away.
-I recommend letting the casserole sit for 20-30 minutes before baking so that the custard can soak into the bread.
+I recommend letting the casserole sit for 20 to 30 minutes before baking so that the custard can soak into the bread.
 The bread won’t absorb as much of the custard as it would overnight, but it will still be delicious.

 Finally, you will make the buttery cinnamon-sugar topping for your french toast casserole.
 To do this, combine melted butter, brown sugar (or pure maple syrup) and cinnamon.
 Pour the topping evenly over the top of the casserole.

 Cover the casserole and refrigerate it for at least 20 minutes and up to one day before baking.
 The baking instructions for this oven baked french toast, as well as the full recipe with ingredient amounts and instructions, can be found in the recipe card at the end of this post.

 French toast casserole is a special occasion breakfast that usually isn’t very healthy.
 I like to make my baked french toast a little bit healthier with these easy ingredient swaps:

-- Use whole wheat french bread instead of a white bread.
+- Use whole wheat french bread instead of white bread.

 - Use pure maple syrup instead of brown sugar.
 Pure maple syrup is an unrefined sweetener.
 Overall we aren’t adding too much sugar to this recipe, only 3 tablespoons in the full casserole.

-- I use real butter and whole milk in this recipe and like the richness that they provide.
-These are real food ingredients and I believe they have a place in a healthy diet.
+- I use real butter and whole milk in this recipe and like the richness that these real food ingredients provide.

 - You can save extra french bread in your freezer and use it to make french toast casserole.
 Whenever you are left with part of a loaf of french bread, cut it into 1-inch cubes and store the bread cubes in a gallon-size zip-top bag in your freezer.
 When the bag is full, use the bread in this recipe.
 You do not need to thaw the bread cubes.

 - Leftover baked french toast casserole reheats well.
-Reheat in the microwave or on low heat in a 350 degree oven, covered, until warm.
+Reheat in the microwave, or in the oven at 350° F, covered, until warm.

-- Serve your baked french toast with pure maple syrup and other toppings as desired.
-I enjoy this with pecans and fresh berries or sliced banana.
+- Serve your french toast casserole with pure maple syrup and other toppings as desired.
+I enjoy this with pecans or sliced almonds and fresh berries or banana.

 - Overnight Cranberry Orange French Toast Casserole